sebastiandedeyne/sebastiandedeyne.com/content/posts/a-css-selector-to-highlight-clickable-elements.md

 I was building wireframes for a website with HTML & CSS.
 Since it's a prototype, not all actions are functional.
 When a visitor reviewing the prototype tries to click something that isn't hooked up, I wanted to clarify what they _could_ interact with.
 This also allows visitors to click anywhere on the page to highlight what they can click.

-In the past, I've used JavaScript to add an `outline` to clickable elements when someting non-interactive was clicked.
+In the past, I've used JavaScript to add an `outline` to clickable elements when something non-interactive was clicked.
 But with the `:has` and `:is` selectors, this is doable with plain CSS.

 ```css
 html:active:not(:has(a:active, button:active, label:active)) :is(a, button, label) {